Top EU court overturns US data transfer agreement in Facebook case | DW | 16.07.2020

 In the latest case, Schrems had argued that it was unlawful for his data, compiled by Facebook Ireland, to be transferred to the company's US branch without his permission.

-Because American intelligence agencies can access EU Facebook users' private data, it meant that EU citizens' data are not sufficiently protected.
+Because US intelligence agencies can access EU Facebook users' private data, it meant that EU citizens' data were not sufficiently protected.
 There is also no means to appeal this transfer, he said.

-The Irish Data Protection Commissioner filed a case before the High Court of Ireland, who referred it to the European Court of Justice.
+The Irish Data Protection Commissioner filed a case before the High Court of Ireland, which referred it to the European Court of Justice.

 Existing pact catches court's interest